rust-lang/rustc-dev-guide/src/analysis/well-formed.md

     - Abbreviated here to "Term well-formedness" or "Term well-formedness checking."
     - This isn't a distinct "analysis pass," this gets performed throughout the compiler.
 - **Item**[^items] well-formedness check (item-wfck.)
-    - "Item-wfck" can call into "Term well-formedness checking" as Items contain Terms.
+    - "Item-wfck" will often wind up requiring Terms be well-formed.
-    - Inner "Terms" can get normalized first.
+    - Inner "Terms" can (incorrectly) get normalized first.
     - Can be considered a more coherent "pass" in the compiler than "term well-formedness" (which is performed in many places.)

 See: [What Well-Formedness Isn't](#what-well-formedness-isnt)